dmolinagarcia/74HCT6526/README.md

 # 74HCT6526
 The 74HCT6526 is a very amateur attempt at building a MOS6526 replica using discrete logic.
 This repo is publicly shared just for educational purposes, and I can offer no guarantee on the correct behaviour of this implementation.
 So far, it's working great for me, but I can't promise anything.

+# Current Status
+As of v0.2.1, the 74HCT6526 is extremely cycle accurate when compared to a real 6526.
+Some VICE test still fail on edge cases, but it has been tested against multiple games with very satisfactory results.

 # History
 Work on the 74HCT6526 began in the summer of 2018.
 I was so impressed by other attempts at replicating Commodore chips, that I wanted to give it myself a try.
 I chose the CIA, as it wasn't replicated back then, even though it seemed the simplest chip.
 I had no previous knowledge in electronics, only some lessons back in college more than 20 years ago.